For more detailed information about the daily schedule, see the Daily Schedule page.

 What makes this different than other learning environments is that the Creative Learning Center gives value to the particular strengths and interests of a student.
 Often, these strong interests lead to future careers.
 These pursuits also set them apart during the college application process as a desirable student because they add to the diversity colleges are looking for in their student bodies.

-Every student will have at least one opportunity per week to attend a mentor-led, interest-based class.
-Topics might include foreign language, Japanese history, computer programming, musical instrument instruction, lab science, specialty sciences (astronomy, geology, etc.), cooking, sports, wilderness survival, manga drawing, carpentry, animal care, sewing, photography, Native Americans, etc.
+Every student will have at least one opportunity for each day they attend per week in a five week period to attend a mentor-led, interest-based class.
+(If you attend three days per week, you will have at least three different opportunities in a five week period to attend a mentor-led class; five days equals five times, etc.) Topics might include foreign language, Japanese history, computer programming, musical instrument instruction, lab science, specialty sciences (astronomy, geology, etc.), cooking, sports, wilderness survival, manga drawing, carpentry, animal care, sewing, photography, Native Americans, etc.

 What makes these classes different from those offered in other co-ops is it is specifically set up to create an opportunity to learn from and connect with an adult mentor in the field of a student’s interest.
 Thus, these classes will be more mentor-based instruction versus teacher-to-student instruction.
 If it’s not some of the student’s interests, it can also spark a new interest.
 These types of interactions cultivates their ability to view other adults as helpful versus authoritative which translates to better professor interactions in college and supervisor support in their careers.